Increase Your Home Resale Value with These Top Flooring Options

 5 Home Improvement Ideas

 Now that you know which flooring options stand to give you the best bang for your buck, it’s time to consider your home improvement projects.
 Which areas of your home should you tackle first?

 Though it might go without saying, you should take care of any areas in your home that pose an immediate concern.
 For example, if you have mold underneath the sub-floor in your basement, it makes sense to begin there.

 If there is nothing amiss in your home, then you should approach your home improvement projects by which ones will give the best ROI.
-Without further ado, here are a few home improvement projects that will put money back into your pocket in the new year:
+Without further ado, here are a few home improvement projects that will put money back into your pocket:

 1. A Classic Kitchen

 Kitchens are considered the heart of any home, so it makes sense that buyers pay extra attention to this high-use area.
 However, this is also why you need to be careful when remodeling your kitchen.
 Homebuyers are particular when it comes to their preferred kitchen style.

 For this reason, we recommend sticking to a classic kitchen design that will stand the test of time.
 Here are a few elements of a classic kitchen to consider:

 White cabinets.
 While dark kitchen cabinets and bold pops of color are a growing trend, white cabinetry remains a timeless style that will appeal to most homebuyers.